-- Have a professionally qualified technician check that the electrical system is suitable for the electric power required by the appliance, as indicated on the plate. - The use of adapters, multiplugs, extension leads, etc. is not permitted. - The boiler must be connected to the mains power supply with a triple-pole dual insulation cable of a suitable section. - For connection to mains electricity, a two-pole switch must be installed near the appliance with a contact opening distance of at least 3 mm, as envisioned by the current sector regulations.
+- Have a professionally qualified electrician make sure that the electrical system is appropriate to the electrical power required by the appliance, shown on the plate. - The appliance must be connected to the electrical mains through a fixed connection or through an unswitched plug connection.
+The use of adapters, power strips, extension cords, etc. is not allowed. - The appliance must be connected to the electrical mains with a double insulated three-core cable or equivalent with appropriate cross-section. - For connection to mains electricity, a two-pole switch must be installed near the appliance with a contact opening distance of at least 3 mm, as envisioned by the applicable standards in force.